 Climate-controlled storage reduces these risks by using heating and cooling units to keep the storage space at a safe temperature, usually at a level above freezing and below 90 degrees Fahrenheit.

 Humidity: The 55 Percent Mark

-Units that also offer humidity control keep humidity levels around 55 percent, Dietz said.
-Humidity is particularly dangerous to a variety of items, said Tom Maxfield, national operations director at Move It Storage Management in Dallas.
+Units that also offer humidity control keep humidity levels around 55 percent, according to the SSA.
+Humidity is particularly dangerous to a variety of items.

 If you own an item that’s especially sensitive to humidity, search for a storage unit that actively dehumidifies the air.
-Units that simply cool the air with air conditioning may not bring moisture levels low enough to protect all items, Piegza said.
+Units that simply cool the air with air conditioning may not bring moisture levels low enough to protect all items.